 Martinique, one of the French Caribbean Islands is a glorious place to relax and chill out and there are no shortage of beaches in Martinique on which to do that.
-Located in the south of the Caribbean, the gorgeous island of Martinique is also known as the Lesser Antilles.
+Located in the south of the Caribbean, the gorgeous island of Martinique is in the Lesser Antilles group of islands.
 A lovely place to visit any time of the year, this French territory boasts of a coastline of fine white sand, crystalline waters, and diverse marine life.
-The beaches are definitely the island’s top attractions, and those in Martinique are the kind that you’d enjoy exploring.
-Each with a unique character, here are the best beaches in Martinique to visit in your upcoming visit.
+The beaches are definitely one of the island’s top attractions, and the beaches in Martinique are the kind that you’d enjoy exploring.
+Each with a unique character, here are the best beaches in Martinique to visit in your upcoming trip.

 Martinique’s Best Beaches

-Martinique’s beaches range from wild and remote beaches to shimmering white sand beaches and black sand beaches.
-Each of her beaches have differing personalities – and you’re likely to select the beache that you go to on Martinique based on where you’re staying (so choose your accomodation carefully) or based on the beach or watersport activities that you want to take part in.
+Martinique’s beaches range from wild and remote beaches to those with many beach activities.
+There are also shimmering white sand beaches and black sand beaches.
+Each of her beaches has differing personalities – and you’re likely to select the beach that you go to on Martinique based on where you’re staying (so choose your accommodation carefully) or based on the beach or watersport activities that you want to take part in.

 1. Anse Noire Martinique (Black Sand Beach)

 You wouldn’t want to miss the opportunity to see this one-of-a-kind beach in Martinique.

 There is a stark contrast between the dark sand and the blue pristine waters, and this stunning beach is ideal for snorkelling.
 You might even spot the turtles that call this area their home if you’re lucky.

 Accessed through a flight of stairs that leads down to the black sand shore, Anse Noire isn’t popular with tourists so you’ll enjoy it with fewer people around.

 Be warned though that the stairs to the beach are quite steep so be very careful.